Skip to main content

 • Contact an independent information security consultant who specializes in Technical Surveillance Countermeasures (TSCM).

-Your Technical Surveillance Countermeasures specialist will work with you to:
+The Technical Surveillance Countermeasures specialist will work with you to:

-• complete the documentation process;
+• Complete the documentation process;

-• inspect for additional, or supplementary devices;
+• Inspect for additional or supplementary devices;

-• evaluate the situation; answer your questions;
+• Evaluate the situation and answer your questions;

-• and help you develop an information protection strategy for the future.
+• And help you develop an information protection strategy for the future.

 ###